A seasonal product is a product that sells only, or especially, during certain seasons.

 Use them all together.

 The key is to alternate.
-This gives you three months to build cash flow toward your next product. 💵
+This scenario gives you three months to build cash flow toward your next product. 💵

-Tip 3: Avoid going out of stock
+Tip 3: Avoid going out of stock.

-Pro tip: Always go for the top half of the first search results page.
+Pro tip!
+Always aim for your product to rank in the top half of the first page of search results.
 Over 70% of all sales happen on the first page.

+Let's say you will purchase 2,000 units.
 2,000 ➗ 25 = 80 days of inventory.

-Decide your lead time for manufacturing a new batch of your product.
+Determine your lead time for manufacturing a new batch of your product.

 Manufacturing time is 25 days.

-Shipping time is 30 days (if shipping by sea).
+Shipping time is 30 days (if shipping by sea 🚢).

 Now let's say your product costs $15 a piece to manufacture.

 2,000 x $15 = $30,000.

 That is a cash-rich business model!

 Because I get it.
 I know what it’s like to be broke and hurting.
 I know how it feels to go to work with no purpose or drive and wonder why the weekends take so long to show up.

 But it all started with the belief they could make it happen.
 You can too!
-Go here to learn more.